George Santos says he's humbled but dismisses 'pearl clutching' critics

 Santos, who won office after inventing a bogus persona as a Wall Street dealmaker, pleaded guilty to fraud and identity theft last year and began serving a 7-year sentence in July at a prison in New Jersey.
 But Trump ordered him released him Friday after he'd served just 84 days.
 Trump called Santos a “rogue,” but said he didn't deserve a harsh sentence and should get credit for voting Republican.

-Speaking on CNN’s “State of the Union,” Santos said he had “learned a great deal” and had “a very large slice of humble pie, if not the whole pie” while in prison.
+Speaking on CNN’s “State of the Union,” Santos said he had “learned a great deal” and had “a very large slice of humble pie, if not the entire pie” while in prison.

 He also apologized to former constituents in his New York congressional district, saying he was “in a chaotic ball of flame" when he committed his crimes.
 Santos admitted last year to deceiving donors and stealing the identities of 11 people — including his own family members.